exponential-decay/demystify/README.md

 Places DROID CSV export data into an SQLite database with the same filename as the input.

-Single argument: --csv <input filename>
+Single argument: --export <input filename>

+Translates a the results of DROID and Siegfried into a static SQLite Database structure.
+A drastic change to the original tool, there are now five tables:

+- DBMD - Database Metadata
+- FILEDATA - File manifest and filesystem metadata
+- IDDATA - Identification metadata
+- IDRESULTS - FILEDATA/IDRESULTS junction table
+- NSDATA - Namespace metadata, also secondary key (NS_ID) in IDDATA table

-Augments DROID export data with two additional columns:
+Will also augment DROID or Siegfried export data with additional columns amongst others:

 URI_SCHEME: Separates the URI_SCHEME from the DROID URI column.
 This is to enable the identification of container objects found in the export specifically,